-The Center for Information Technology Research in the Interest of Society (CITRIS), which involves more than 100 faculty members in engineering, science, social science, an other disciplines at four UC campuses.
+The Center for Information Technology Research in the Interest of Society (CITRIS), which involves more than 100 faculty members in engineering, science, social science, and other disciplines at four UC campuses.

 The California Institute for Quantitative Biosciences (QB3): A partnership between three UC campuses and private industry, QB3 was established in 2000 to ensure the future of the California economy by promoting research and innovation that will promote health benefits to society.

-The Doreen B. Townsend Center for the Humanities: Established in 1987 to promote research and ongoing conversation among and within academic disciplines, The Townsend Center supports more than sixty interdisciplinary working groups on topics ranging from the Silk Road to black literary discourse, to the history of transportation planning, and new music.
+The Doreen B. Townsend Center for the Humanities: Established in 1987 to promote research and ongoing conversation among and within academic disciplines, The Townsend Center supports more than 60 interdisciplinary working groups on topics ranging from the Silk Road to black literary discourse, and from the history of transportation planning to new music.

-The Science, Technology, and Society Center brings together a diverse community of scholars studying the origins, growth, and consequences of scientific and technological knowledge and practice.
+The Center for Science, Technology, Medicine and Society brings together a diverse community of scholars studying the origins, growth, and consequences of scientific and technological knowledge and practice.
 Its members include affiliates from the social sciences, the humanistic disciplines, and professional and public policy fields.